 Here’s a nifty option if you’re still dead set on getting your new watch engraved: get one of the metal bracelet links engraved instead.
 That way, if you decide that you don’t want to celebrate a doomed romance or family name anymore, you can simply swap it out for another link.
 It’s also a good option for those of you who want to constantly flash your engraving to the public, as it will always be facing outward.

-Or, of course, don’t get your watch engraved.
+Or, of course, don’t get anything engraved at all — and simply content yourself with your wonderful watch as it is.
 It’s up to you…

 Interested in personalising your watch even further?
 These are the best alternative straps with which to make a statement…